 Income taxes.
-The Company recorded a consolidated benefit for income taxes of \$169,000 for the three months ended September 30, 2009 as compared to \$175,000 for the comparable period of the prior year.
+The Company recorded a consolidated provision for income taxes of \$8.0 million for the three months ended September 30, 2009 as compared to a benefit of \$175,000 for the comparable period of the prior year.
+The change from a benefit to a provision was primarily related to the write off of \$8.2 million in net operating loss carryforwards and alternative minimum tax credits resulting from the Harbinger Purchase Transaction which constituted a change of ownership pursuant to Section 382 and 383 of the Internal Revenue Code.